kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.961   Fuel system hot weather operation.

-Each suction lift fuel system and other fuel systems with features conducive to vapor formation must be shown by test to operate satisfactorily (within certification limits) when using fuel at a temperature of 110 °F under critical operating conditions including, if applicable, the engine operating conditions defined by §27.927 (b)(1) and (b)(2).
+Each suction lift fuel system and other fuel systems with features conducive to vapor formation must be shown by test to operate satisfactorily (within certification limits) when using fuel at a temperature of 110 °F under critical operating conditions including, if applicable, the engine operating conditions defined by [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.927   Additional tests.|§27.927]] (b)(1) and (b)(2).

 \[Amdt.
 27-23, 53 FR 34212, Sept.
 2, 1988\]